AdobeDocs/graphql-mesh-gateway/src/pages/reference/extending-unified-schema.md

 })
 ```

-`authors_v1_AuthorsService_GetAuthor` is a generated SDK method that allows to query our gRPC Books Source as it was a GraphQL Schema.
+`authors_v1_AuthorsService_GetAuthor` is a generated SDK method that allows you to query our gRPC Books Source as it was a GraphQL Schema.

-Any SDK method take the following arguments:
+Any SDK method takes the following arguments:

-- `root`, `context` and `info` are mandatory parameters that we forward from the resolvers calling the method
+- `root`, `context`, and `info` are mandatory parameters that we forward from the resolvers calling the method

 - `args`: arguments to pass to the Mutation or Query